Canada Child Benefit (CCB) 2025

 Child Disability Benefit (CDB)

-If your child is approved for the Disability Tax Credit (DTC):
+If your child is approved for the Disability Tax Credit (DTC), you may receive additional support:

-- Apply for DTC first with Form T2201
+- Apply for DTC first – using Form T2201

-- CDB is added automatically once DTC is approved
+- Automatic enrollment – CDB is added once DTC is approved

 Payment Schedule

-CCB is paid monthly, usually on the 20th:
+CCB is paid monthly, usually on the 20th of each month:

-- If payment is under $20/year, paid as annual lump sum in July
+- Small payments: If under $20/year, paid as annual lump sum in July

 New Baby

-- Register at birth through provincial birth registration
+- Easiest way: Register at birth through provincial birth registration

-- Or use Form RC66 (Canada Child Benefits Application)
+- Alternative: Use Form RC66 (Canada Child Benefits Application)

-- Apply within 11 months of birth for retroactive payments
+- Deadline: Apply within 11 months of birth for retroactive payments

 New to Canada